Frolotey1/CU/READMEEnglish.md

 ConsoleUtility can work in `Windows PowerShell` in Windows and the `bash-line` in Linux.
 # Compiler for Java
 For starting of this project you must have java compiler or `javac`.
 In Windows this compiler added automatically when you use the `Intellig Idea IDE`.
 In Linux System if you don't have the default-jdk packet, so you need to import it in your bash-line and your distrib which you use.
 You can easy install default-jdk packet using: `sudo apt install default-jdk` (example for Ubuntu and Debian distributions in Linux)
-# How start the project?
+# How can you start the project?
 You must download from this repository `CU` like file and put it after `C:\` path in Windows PowerShell or `/home/` path in Bash-Line in Linux.

 *(Advice: use set-location like command in Windows PowerShell for the changing path (for Windows).
 In the Linux system you can use cd to this repositories's directory and cd - for comeback to past catalog, to home).*